 - Above all, appoint a dedicated Change Manager.

-- One size does not fit all in Africa & Middle East.
+- One size does not fit all in Africa and the Middle East.

-- Any S&OP programme must be adapted to account for the local business culture.
-Failure to do so will likely be disastrous – I have seen many examples.
+- Any S&OP project must be adapted to account for the local business culture.
+Failure to do so will likely end in failure – I have seen many examples.

 - S&OP should not be an IT led project.

-- But the business & financial success of the programme is usually directly proportional to supporting ERP (e.g. SAP) effectiveness, planning tools, data capture and master data management.
+- However the business and financial success of any S&OP project is usually directly proportional to supporting ERP (e.g. SAP) effectiveness, planning tools, data capture and master data management.

-- Consider interim IT tools – these can work extremely well & maintain programme momentum before the full IT solution is implemented.
+- Consider interim IT tools – these can work extremely well and maintain project momentum before the full IT solution is implemented.

 - Decide what is not negotiable.

-- Be prepared to learn and adapt during the programme.
+- Be prepared to learn and adapt during the project.

 - Use established Project Management methodology (e.g. Prince 2 – a ‘Lite’ version please) – plan, review etc.